mkchong0710/IBM-small-project---Image-captioning-with-Gen-AI/README.md

 # IBM-small-project-with-Gen-AI
-Compilation of module projects for IBM AI Developer professional certificate to demonstrate user knowledge in understanding the concept of Generative AI and application of Generative AI models and tools such as IBM watsonx libraries, LLama2 & 3, HuggingFace and OpenAI with Python programming language.
+Compilation of module projects for IBM AI Developer professional certificate to demonstrate user knowledge in understanding the concept of Generative AI and application of Generative AI models and tools such as IBM watsonx libraries, LLama2 & 3, HuggingFace, OpenAI and etc with Python programming language.

 **Module projects as below:**
 1. Image captioning